David G. Bradley

-David G. Bradley (born March 6, 1953) is a partner in The Atlantic and Atlantic Media, and the owner of the National Journal Group.
+David G. Bradley (born March 6, 1953) is an American businessman and publisher, a partner in The Atlantic and Atlantic Media, and the owner of the National Journal Group.
 Before his career as a publisher, Bradley founded the Advisory Board Company and Corporate Executive Board, two consulting companies based in Washington, D.C.

 Early life and education

 Bradley was born in Washington, D.C., and attended the Sidwell Friends School.
 His parents were devout Christian Scientists.
 As a youth he rode horses at Meadowbrook Stables, where he also worked as a groom, mucking out pony stalls.
 David was also a Comanchero at Sky Valley Ranch for Boys in Buena Vista, Colorado.
 He graduated from Swarthmore College and briefly interned in the White House during the presidency of Richard Nixon.
 He received a Master of Business Administration from Harvard Business School and was also a Fulbright Scholar in the Philippines.
 Bradley earned a J.D. from Georgetown University Law Center in 1983.

 Bradley is brother to Barbara Bradley Hagerty, author and NPR religion correspondent.